CSX profit falls as coal, automotive declines weigh on results

 LOS ANGELES (Reuters) - U.S. railroad operator CSX Corp (CSX.O) on Wednesday withdrew its financial forecasts and said it was evaluating future spending as business shutdowns because of the COVID-19 pandemic weigh on the U.S. economy.

-The company, considered one of the most efficient U.S. railroads, also said profit fell less than expected in the latest quarter as cost controls helped offset revenue declines from shipments of coal, cars and other products.
+The company, considered one of the most efficient U.S. railroads, also said profit fell less than expected in the latest quarter as cost controls helped offset revenue declines from shipments of products like coal, automobiles and fertilizer.

-Net income was $770 million, or $1.00 per share, for the first quarter, down from $834 million, or $1.02 per share, a year earlier.
-Analysts had expected a 94-cent per-share profit in the latest quarter, according to Refinitiv IBES data.
+First-quarter net income declined almost 9% to $770 million, or $1.00 per share.
+Analysts expected a 94-cent per-share profit for the quarter, according to Refinitiv IBES data.

 Revenue for the first quarter fell 5% to $2.86 billion.